Best Way to Cook Live Lobster and Lobster Tail at Home

 The Ultimate guide to lobster cooking Times and Tips

-How to Cook a Lobster by Steaming
+How to Steam a Lobster?

 2. Crank up the heat until the water is really boiling.